davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   integer-share-limit
-    Small integer constants can use a shared data structure, reducing the compilers memory usage and increasing its speed.
+    Small integer constants can use a shared data structure, reducing the compiler's memory usage and increasing its speed.
 This sets the maximum value of a shared integer constant.
 The default value is 256.

   ssp-buffer-size